Article Number: 39 | VC4 | VC3 | Post Date: September 14, 2017 | Last Updated: September 14, 2017

 Here we’ll use 3 joints in order to remove rotational degrees of freedom.

 Next, we can stiffen the joint stiffness values of the spherical joints.
-Recall, the ball and socket is held together by a spring-dampener system.
+Recall, the ball and socket is held together by a spring-damper system.
 Increasing the spring constant helps to prevent oscillations.

 Here we confirm the rate of elevation.
 Note the stable velocity curve, without fluctuations observed above, when using this approach.